dgroomes/jdk-playground/jlink-non-modular/README.md

 # jlink-non-modular

-This sub-project shows how to use [`jlink`](https://openjdk.java.net/jeps/282) on a non-modular Java Gradle project to make a reduced-size JRE image for a lower memory footprint and faster startup!
+This subproject shows how to use [`jlink`](https://openjdk.java.net/jeps/282) on a non-modular Java Gradle project to make a reduced-size JRE image for a lower memory footprint and faster startup!

 ---
 **NOTE**: